deen24id/roblox-islands-autoclicker/README.md

 This is my [AutoHotkey](https://www.autohotkey.com/) script for [Roblox Islands](https://www.roblox.com/games/4872321990/Islands)

+How to use the script:

-You have to download the [AutoHotkey V2](https://www.autohotkey.com/download/ahk-v2.exe) first, and run the scipt with that program.
+1. Download the [AutoHotkey V2](https://www.autohotkey.com/download/ahk-v2.exe) first, and
+2. Either clone this repo or simply download script `main.ahk` file.
+3. Run the script with the AutoHotkey program.

 This script enables you to automate: